trilitech/tezos-developer-docs/docs/tutorials/mobile.md

 You will learn:

-- How to create import a Ligo smart contract library containing the game logic.
+- How to import a Ligo smart contract library containing the game logic.
 - How to create a mobile app with Ionic.
 - How to integrate the taquito library to connect a wallet.
 - How to develop the UI and interact with your smart contract.
-- How to use build and deploy your game to the Android store.
+- How to build and deploy your game to the Android store.

 ## Prerequisites

-This tutorial uses Typescript, so it will be easier if you are familiar with JavaScript.
+This tutorial uses TypeScript, so it will be easier if you are familiar with JavaScript.

 1. Make sure that you have installed these tools:

-   - [Node.JS and NPM](https://nodejs.org/en/download/): NPM is required to install the web application's dependencies.
+   - [Node.JS and NPM](https://nodejs.org/en/download/): NPM is required to install the web application's dependencies. (currently using v18.15.0 on the solution)
    - [Taqueria](https://taqueria.io/), version 0.46.0 or later: Taqueria is a platform that makes it easier to develop and test dApps.
    - [Docker](https://docs.docker.com/engine/install/): Docker is required to run Taqueria.
    - [jq](https://stedolan.github.io/jq/download/): Some commands use the `jq` program to extract JSON data.